 Easy Butternut Squash, Goat Cheese, Rocket, and Pine Nut Salad

-This is a fantastic salad for vegetarians—really flavourful, but easy to make, too.
+This is a fantastic salad for vegetarians.
+It's really flavourful, but it's easy to make as well.
 The spices and sherry vinegar make a delicious dressing, and the turmeric is an addition with an abundance of reported health benefits.
 This is the kind of salad that you could happily serve to vegetarians at a dinner party because it makes a great alternative to a meat dish.

 - 1 butternut squash, skin on